Comparisons and Predictions for Collisions of deformed $^{238}$U nuclei at $\sqrt{s_{NN}} = 193$ GeV: Results and Discussion

-This figure also introduces an alternative averaging method described in section \ref{subsec:avg}, namely the SMASH sub-event averaging.
+Fig.~\ref{fig:chargedv22mixed} introduces an alternative averaging method described in section \ref{subsec:avg}, namely the SMASH sub-event averaging.
 This sub-event averaging method leads to the expression of short-range correlations which are usually suppressed by oversampled averaging.
-We note that this method leads to an overestimation of both $v_2\{2\}$ and $v_2\{4\}$ across the entire centrality range.
+We note that, for our two U configurations, this method leads to a slight overestimation of $v_2\{2\}$ across the entire centrality range.
+For Au, we observe the same behavior in moving from oversampled averaging to SMASH sub-event averaging, namely a small increase in $v_2\{2\}$.
+In all cases, however, both methods seem rather similar, indicating that short-range correlations and fluctuations do not play a significant role in elliptic flow.
 As it stands, neither the oversampling averaging nor the sub-event averaging faithfully follows what takes place in a real heavy-ion collision because hydrodynamics is an inherently coarse-grained theory of ensemble-averaged quantities.
-As such, one should regard the results of the two different averaging procedures as a part of theoretical uncertainty ($\sim 10\,\%$).
+As such, one should regard the results of the two different averaging procedures as a part of theoretical uncertainty ($\sim 5\,\%$).

-In Fig.~\ref{fig:chargedv22mixed} we added a mixed event curve which was left out of Fig.~\ref{fig:chargedv22} for clarity.
+Fig.~\ref{fig:chargedv22mixed} also sees the addition of a mixed event curve which was left out of Fig.~\ref{fig:chargedv22} for clarity.
 By mixing the events, only the average effect of the collision geometry should survive, whereas the effects due to the deformation will be washed out.
-This is indeed what can be observed in Fig.~\ref{fig:chargedv22mixed}: it clearly shows that deformation effects are crucial in understanding flow in U+U collisions.
+This is indeed what can be observed in Fig.~\ref{fig:chargedv22mixed}: it clearly shows that deformation effects are crucial in understanding flow in U+U and Au+Au collisions.